we restart

 Human Rights Festival 2 Edition

-Following the success of its inaugural year, the Human Rights Festival returns for its second edition as a dynamic, multidisciplinary programme of arts, culture, and community engagement.
-Delivered by We Restart Charity, the festival brings together artists, communities, and partners to explore what human rights mean in today’s world.
+Following the success of its inaugural year, the Human Rights Festival returns for its second edition as a vibrant multidisciplinary celebration of arts, culture, and community engagement.
+Delivered by We Restart – Art Centre of Sanctuary, the festival brings together more than 65 artists, including visual artists, performers, filmmakers, musicians, and writers, alongside 20+ community organisations and partners across North West and Central London.

-This second edition expands both in scale and ambition, featuring international collaborations, emerging and established artists, and a strong focus on participation.
-Audiences are invited not only to experience the work, but to actively contribute—through open calls, workshops, and collective projects such as Human Rights Today, the digital exhibition, and the community mural.
+This second edition expands significantly in both scale and ambition, featuring international collaborations, emerging and established artists, and a strong focus on community-led participation.
+Audiences are invited not only to experience the programme, but to actively contribute through workshops, open calls, installations, and collective projects such as Human Rights Today, the growing digital exhibition and archive connecting artists and communities from around the world.

-At its core, the Human Rights Festival is a platform for creativity as a tool for social change—promoting inclusion, wellbeing, and civic participation, while amplifying voices from underrepresented and underserved backgrounds.
+At its core, the Human Rights Festival champions creativity as a tool for social change—promoting inclusion, wellbeing, civic participation, and cultural exchange, while amplifying voices from underrepresented and underserved backgrounds.

 Get Involved